GeekTrainer/student-hack-resources/SpatialWorkshops/WebVrGameJavaScript/README.md

 # Build your First Web VR Game for the Absolute Beginner
-This is source and tutorial for building your first website and first web vr game - all in one!
+This is source and workshop for building your first web vr game with BabylonJS.

+In this workshop we switch over from VS Code to the browser based Babylon playground, located at:
+[playground.babylonjs.com](https://playground.babylonjs.com/).
+However if you want to stay in VS Code I recommend following the [Web VR Game TypeScript Workshop](./SpatialWorkshops/WebVrGameTypeScript/).</br>

 ### Create index.html and index.js files
 1. Open VS code and create a new file called index.html